richtastic/ff/src/3DR/wiki/app.md

 - migrate R3D code to Stereopsis?

+- something wrong with probing ? along x=y ?

+bestMatch2DFromLocation => use R3D fxn

+queue2d are filled with every cell that was updated: removed / added

+probe2d cares about all empty cells next to filled cells

+WHICH PROBE@D TO USE?:

+probe2DNNAffine
+probe2D

+- expand 2d
+	- ways to speed up process?
+		-
+		- 2D matching
+		- limiting searching areas
+			- on reset: [only filled block with 1+ blank neighbors]

+		=> on probe2d:
+			- only want list of empty blocks & source predictor [for each view pair]

+- match process is still very slow

 - matching corner points => seed points
 - test initial seed points in model viewer
 - probe2d increase density of points [only drop very high error: 3-4 sigma]